ltgcgo/docs/src/ltgc/encode.md

 ![Battle of the image codecs!](https://res.cloudinary.com/cloudinary-marketing/image/upload/w_700,c_fill,f_auto,q_auto,dpr_2.0/Web_Assets/blog/Battle-of-the-Codecs_fnl.png)

 ### Lossless
-WebP Lossless should be the lossless image codec to be offered.
-JPEG XL Lossless should only be offered when it proves to be smaller than WebP in a case-by-case scenario.
+WebP Lossless should always be offered when lossless image codecs are required.
+JPEG XL Lossless should only be offered alongside when it proves to be smaller than WebP in a case-by-case scenario.

 ## Audio encoding
 ### Lossy